jacksonhyde/generator-node-bourbon-neat/README.md

 4. Create your project directory and `cd` into it.
 5. Run `npm init`
 6. Run `yo node-bourbon-neat`
+7. Run `gulp` to run the sass build task and watch for changes in `src/scss/`

 **NOTE:** You probably don't want to run this if you've already created a gulpfile.
 In this instance, take a look at `generators/app/templates/gulpfile.js` and copy across what you need.
 The important bit is passing the node-bourbon and node-neat paths into the sass task using the `includePaths` build option.